Woman’s hands type of laptop with statistics on the screen

 Why are scores from the three credit bureaus different?

-Also, each credit bureau may use its own credit scoring model, which weighs financial factors differently.
+Also, each credit bureau may use or offer credit scores that are tailored to their data — which weighs financial factors differently.
 For example, your history of making on-time payments might be the most important factor in one model, while another scoring model may weigh your current credit availability and usage as the most important.

 The credit bureaus may also differ in how far back in the past they examine your credit history.

-So, if you review your credit reports from two or all three credit bureaus, it’s completely normal to see scores that may be slightly different.
-When the scores vary by a large amount you may want to review them closer to see if one contains an error that is drastically affecting the score.
+So, if you review your credit reports from two or all three credit bureaus, it’s normal to see scores that may be slightly different.
+When the scores vary by a large amount, that’s when you may want to review the credit reports more closely to see if one contains an error that is drastically affecting the score.

 Other credit bureaus

-Federal law allows every consumer to get one free copy of their credit report every year from the three credit bureaus.
-And through December 2022, each of the national credit reporting agencies allow consumers to check their credit report once per week for free.
+Per the Federal Trade Commission, every consumer gets one free copy of their credit report every year from the three credit bureaus.
+And through December 2023, each of the national credit reporting agencies allows consumers to check their credit report once per week for free.
 Visit AnnualCreditReport.com to request your free credit report.

 When you understand what credit bureaus are and what they do, it can help you better understand your financial standing.
 And that can help you make more informed decisions to reach your financial goals.